Kar-wai Wong (China, 1958) debuted with

 In the Mood For Love (2000) is a "Rohmer-ian" comedy that deals with the

 feelings of a couple of ordinary people.
-It is also a much more ordinary
+It is a more ordinary

 Mr Chow and Mrs Chan relocate to the same apartment building on the same day